MicrosoftDocs/playfab-docs/playfab-docs/features/multiplayer/networking/party-unreal-engine-oss-overview.md

 ## Which version of the Nintendo Switch SDKs are supported?

-- Recommended: Refer to the below suggested .cs file in the UnrealBuildTool folder for the Switch.
+- Recommended: The supported Nintendo Switch SDK versions are listed in the corresponding .cs file in the UnrealBuildTool folder for the Switch.
   - \Engine\Platforms\Switch\Source\Programs\UnrealBuildTool\
     - UE4: UEBuildSwitch.cs
     - UE5.0: SwitchPlatformSDK.cs
     - UE5.1 and UE5.2: SwitchPlatformSDK.Versions.cs
 ## Which version of the PS5™ and PS4™ SDKs are supported?

-- Recommended: Refer to the below suggested .cs file in the UnrealBuildTool folder for the PS5™ and PS4™.
+- Recommended: The suppored PlayStation SDK verstions are listed in the corresponding .cs file in the UnrealBuildTool folder for the PS5™ and PS4™.
   - \Engine\Platforms\[PS4|PS5]\Source\Programs\UnrealBuildTool\
     - UE4: UEBuild[PS4|PS5].cs
     - UE5.0: [PS4|PS5]PlatformSDK.cs